 Those fibers are microplastics — and they are part of the broader story of environmental chemical exposure that keeps expanding into places nobody designed them to reach.
 Your lungs.
 Your blood.
 Your placenta.
 And, as of , your brain — where autopsy data shows the average concentration has now reached roughly 0.5% of brain tissue by weight is now plastic — and the concentration is rising plastic by weight Nihart et al. 2025.
 That figure increased by more than half in just eight years.

 The exposure is proven and ubiquitous.
-The health consequences are still being mapped.
-Most evidence comes from laboratory studies — with one notable exception.
+The health consequences are still being mapped — and the methods used to map them are being argued in print, which is what mature science of an emerging exposure looks like.
 The first prospective clinical study, published in the New England Journal of MedicineThe world's highest-impact general medical journal, published since 1812, found that patients with microplastics embedded in their arterial plaque had 4.5 times the rate of heart attack, stroke, or death over three years Marfella et al. 2024.
 An association — not proven causation — but published in the journal that doesn't publish speculation.

 What are microplastics?